This article contains affiliate links. We may earn a small commission if you purchase via these links.

 It has all the quality features of a Vortex scope - fast focus eyepiece, single-piece tube, and made from aircraft grade aluminum.
 It's waterproof with O-ring seals, fogproof with nitrogen gas, and is shockproof to withstand the inevitable abuse and recoil you'll put it through.

-Under $200, the Crossfire II is a popular scope for hunters needing that action clearance that forward mounting scopes provide.
+Under $200, the Crossfire II is a popular long eye relief scope for hunters needing that action clearance that forward mounting scopes provide.

 - Fixed power